Torre Mayor: Earthquake resistance

 The Torre Mayor stands in the lakebed area where most of the 1985 earthquake damage occurred.
 It was built with 96 dampers, which work like car shock absorbers to block the resonating effect of the lakebed and its own height.
 These diamond-shaped dampers are seen architecturally on its perimeter.
 With this extra bracing, this tower can withstand earthquake forces nearly four times as efficiently as a conventionally damped building.
 The dampening system proved its worth in January 2003, as a 7.6 earthquake shook the city.
 Not only did the building survive undamaged, occupants inside at the time did not know a tremor had occurred.

 Description

-The tower has 30,000 m² of glass on the south facade with thermal and acoustic insulation, plus finished marble inside and granite in common areas and hallways.
+The tower has 30,000 m^{2} of glass on the south facade with thermal and acoustic insulation, plus finished marble inside and granite in common areas and hallways.
 The architecture of the building is contemporary and international quality.
 It also has three electric power supplies in average voltage, and it is noteworthy that it is the only building in Latin America that feeds energy from three different points of the city.

 It has 29 passenger elevators, which reach a top speed of 6.7 m/s.

 It was built at an average of 4 floors per week, and no workers died during its construction, and thus has the record for being the only skyscraper in the world that has not had any major accidents or deaths during construction.

 It received LEED certification in 2013.
 It uses solar energy.